scalar-labs/btm/README.md

 to just 21.
 * High-performance proxies around `javax.sql` entities via bytecode generation with support for Javassist, cglib, and `java.lang.reflect.proxy`.
 Javassist and cglib offer substantial performance increases and are strongly recommended.
-* High-performance transaction log journaling using `java.nio` and a new design that allows concurrent appenders through a write reservation model.
+* High-performance transaction log journaling using a new design that allows concurrent appenders through a write-reservation model.
 The new journal is 3-14x faster than BTM 2.1.
 * Support for all levels of JDBC upto and including JDBC 4.1

 #### General Information ####